ERP inventory management: How advanced is your ERP?

 Cost-efficient ordering

-Your ERP inventory management system will no doubt be automating the ordering of your stock, but can it ensure you’re always placing the most cost-effective order quantities?
+Your ERP inventory management system will undoubtedly automate the ordering of your stock, but can it ensure you always place the most cost-effective order quantities?

 Or, if you have more flexibility with your suppliers, EazyStock can help you determine whether a large order at a lower ‘price per unit’ will actually save you money versus purchasing smaller quantities more frequently.